I used to believe my drinking was abnormal.

 Hiding the ‘secret.’

-Before I joined this community I didn’t discuss my alcohol issues or admit to the struggle within.
+Before I joined the site I didn’t discuss it or admit to the struggle within.

 I wasn’t per se craving alcohol – I was craving a change in mood.